fubinf/sedrila/docs/students.md

 The command `sedrila student --init` in your project folder will create a file calles `student.yaml` with the relevant information.
-You will be prompted for a course url which you can copy from your browser and paste it without any changes made to it.
+You will be prompted for a course url which you can copy/paste from your browser.

 Afterwards, you will be prompted for the necessary information to allow instructors to grade you.